pragnyanramtha/lecture/delusional optimisim.md

 Firstly,

-if you are still think that watching lectures and grinding python problems will make you better.
+if you are still think that watching lectures and working all day will make you better.

 **if you still think** that discipline is all it takes to become the best .

 And

 if you force yourself to work or solve problems.